sveltejs/eslint-plugin-svelte/docs/rules/no-deprecated-raw-special-elements.md

 pageClass: 'rule-details'
 sidebarDepth: 0
 title: 'svelte/no-deprecated-raw-special-elements'
-description: 'Disallows valid Svelte 4 tags, that no are no longer valid in Svelte 5'
+description: 'Recommends not using raw special elements in Svelte versions previous to 5.'
 ---

 # svelte/no-deprecated-raw-special-elements